drocheam/optrace/docs/source/matrix_analysis.rst

 .. math::
    D = D_\text{s1} + D_\text{s2} - D_\text{s1} D_\text{s2} \frac{d}{n}

-Which is known as the Gullstrand equation.
+Which is known as Gullstrand's equation. :cite:`GullstrandHyper`

 Cardinal Points
 =================================================

-The following calculations are derived from https://www.montana.edu/ddickensheets/documents/abcdCardinal%202.pdf
+The following calculations are derived from :cite:`DickenABCD`.

 The vertex points :math:`V_1` and :math:`V_2` are the position of the lens front and center at the optical axis.